mkurak/cw.helper.package.generator/DEV_NOTES.md

 ## Templates
 - Handlebars templates can access `{{packageSlug}}` for slugified names and `{{date}}` for current ISO date.
-- When adding placeholders update `ProjectContext.variables` and provide sensible fallbacks to avoid breaking sync.
+- When adding placeholders update `ProjectContext.variables` and provide sensible fallbacks so regenerated files remain consistent.
 - Non-template files (no `.hbs`) are copied exactly—useful for static config like `eslint.config.mjs`.
 - Escape literal moustaches with {{"{{"}} / {{"}}"}} when GitHub Actions syntax must be emitted verbatim (e.g. `NODE_AUTH_TOKEN: ${{ secrets.NPM_TOKEN }}`).